Hard Candy (film)

-Hard Candy is a 2005 American psychological thriller film focusing on a 14-year-old vigilante's trapping and torture of a man whom she suspect of being a sexual predator.
+Hard Candy is a 2005 American psychological thriller film focusing on a 14-year-old vigilante's trapping and torture of a man whom she suspects of being a sexual predator.
 The film was directed by David Slade, written by Brian Nelson, and stars Patrick Wilson and Elliot Page.
 It was the first feature film for Slade, who had primarily directed music videos.

 Hard Candy premiered at the 2005 Sundance Film Festival, and was screened at the Florida Film Festival in April 2006.
 It had a limited release in two theaters in the United States.
 The film made over $8 million at the box office, including $1 million domestically, on a budget of under $1 million.

 Hard Candy won three awards at the 2005 Sitges Film Festival, four awards at the Málaga Film Festival, and was also awarded Overlooked Film of the Year at the 2006 Phoenix Film Critics Society Awards.
 Page won Best Actress at the 2006 Austin Film Critics Association Awards.

 Plot

 14-year-old Hayley Stark and 32-year-old photographer Jeff Kohlver engage in a sexually charged flirtatious online chat.
 They then meet at a coffeehouse before going to Jeff's home.
 When they arrive, Jeff makes them drinks, but Hayley refuses, saying she was taught to never take a drink she has not mixed herself, then goes to the kitchen and makes them both screwdrivers.
-As Jeff shows her around his house, she notes the photographs hung on his walls, all of which seem to be of underage half-clothed girls.
 Hayley asks Jeff to photograph her.
 He gets out his camera and Hayley begins to pose, but before Jeff can take any photos, he loses consciousness.

 When Jeff comes to, he is bound to a desk chair.
-Hayley explains she has been tracking and baiting him through online chats, and drugged him because she believes he is a sexual predator and murderer.
+Hayley explains she has been tracking and baiting him through online chats, and drugged him because she believes he is a sexual predator.
 Jeff denies these allegations, claiming he had innocent intentions.
-Hayley searches Jeff's house and finds a gun and a safe containing photos, including one of Donna Mauer, a local girl who has been kidnapped and remains missing.
-Jeff continues to deny the accusations and kicks Hayley to the ground, temporarily knocking her out.
-He rolls the chair into his bedroom and manages to retrieve his gun, which Hayley left out on his bed.
-He returns to the living room to see that Hayley is no longer there; she comes up from behind him and wraps his face in plastic wrap, choking him unconscious.
+Hayley searches Jeff's house and finds a gun, before soon finding a hidden safe containing sexually explicit photos of underage girls and a photo of Donna Mauer, a local girl who has been kidnapped and remains missing.
+Jeff kicks Hayley to the ground and attempts to retrieve his gun, but Hayley manages to sneak up behind him and wrap his face in plastic wrap, choking him unconscious.